Phone: 706-629-7366 ext 8124

 Degrees and Certifications:

-Mike Evelti, Director of Student Services
+Mike Evelti, Executive Director of Student Services & Title IX Coordinator for Students

 Working together, school counselors, school nurses, and school-based family advocates support the school system's mission of providing comprehensive educational opportunities in a caring and nurturing environment.
 Through a multi-discipline approach, these team members focus on the emotional/ behavioral, social, and physical domains to address barriers to school success.
 Each of our six elementary schools, two middle schools, and two high schools provides school counseling services, family advocacy, and school nursing services via school-based staff.
 In addition to the school-level personnel, the social worker provides support for the work of the team and the director coordinates the program.